 A total joint replacement is a major life event and can be a hard decision for you and your family.
 The surgical team at Hammond-Henry Hospital provides proper education and a full understanding of what to expect before, during and after your procedure.

 Dr. Mark Stewart* of ORA Orthopedics of the Quad Cities is acting orthopedic surgeon at Hammond-Henry Hospital.
 You will have an appointment with Dr. Stewart to consider your options.
 If it is decided that you are a candidate for a joint replacement, an order will be sent to schedule your surgery.
 You will then be contacted to set up your required testing.
-Patients will meet with a staff member to discuss what to expect with joint replacement through all phases of the replacement: before surgery through recovery.
+Patients will meet with a staff member to discuss what to expect with a joint replacement through all phases of the replacement: before surgery through recovery.

 *Mark Stewart, M.D. is an independent, non-employed contractor